open-policy-agent/kube-mgmt/README.md

 and loads them into OPA. `kube-mgmt` assumes a ConfigMap contains policies if the ConfigMap is:

-- Created in a namespace listed in the --policies option.
+- Created in a namespace listed in the `--policies` option.
+If you specify `--policies=*` then `kube-mgmt` will look for policies in ALL namespaces.
 - Labelled with `openpolicyagent.org/policy=rego`.

 When a policy has been successfully loaded into OPA, the